-- Art Shift: The animated interludes depicting the "Liz and the Blue Bird" story are in a very distinct style, reminiscent of an 80s anime or, indeed, children's book illustrations.
+- Art Shift: Compared to the desaturated and realistically-painted settings of the "real" world, the sections depicting the in-universe "Liz and the Blue Bird" story are done in a much more vibrant style with watercolor backgrounds, reminiscent of an '80s anime or, indeed, children's book illustrations.

-- Beta Couple: Kumiko and Reina are this to Nozmomi and Mizore, in a reversal from the main series.
+- Beta Couple: Kumiko and Reina are this to Nozomi and Mizore, in a reversal from the main series.

 - Coming-of-Age Story: The main point of the movie.